willpitchers/pando/tutorial.md

 ```
 time nice python pando.py -i isolates_20160913.txt -n 2016-18848 2016-18844 2016-18808 2016-18697 2016-18648 -x CPE_ongoing_2010913.xlsx -m y -a y -r y
 ```
 Whilst running, exit the screen using control+a, d.
-Check the progress by `tail screenlog.0`, `htop -u username` or going back into the screen with `screen -r pando`.
+Check the progress by `tail screenlog.0`, `htop -u username` or going back into the screen with `screen -r pando`. <br>
+Kill the screen process ID (`PID`) using `top` or enter the screen, hit control+c then control+d (this latter option might not work if `pando` is in the middle of a multiprocessing loop).
+Rename the `screenlog.0` file at the end of the run if you would like to store it for future reference (else it may be overwritten).